EuPathDB/vagrant-wij/README.md

 Example Node Setup
 ---------

-You can run jobs on the master but you may want to run jobs on a separate node, especially if you have separate VM that is already provisioned with the software dependencies of your jobs.
+You can run jobs on the master but you may want to run jobs on a node as a specific user.
+In production we typically use nodes running in the `joeuser` account.
+You can simulate that environment here if you wish;
+the advantage is that you can be assured that the `joeuser` account is capable to run your jobs.

+In this simulation, the node is on the same virtual machine as the master but is configured with an ssh connections using the `joeuser` account as it would be for remote production nodes.

+You will need the `SSH Slaves plugin` installed; this will be installed if you chose to installed the suggested plugins at setup, otherwise install it manually.

-Use Jenkins' web interface to add a configure the node.
+Use Jenkins' web interface to add a node configuration.

 *UI Navigation Guidance for Add Node.*